Resort: Recreation resort

-A spa resort is a short-term residential/lodging facility with the primary purpose of providing individual services for spa goers to develop healthy habits.
-Historically, many such spas were developed at the location of natural hot springs or sources of mineral waters.
-Typically over a seven-day stay, such facilities provide a comprehensive program that includes spa services, physical fitness activities, healthy diet programs, and special interest programming.
+A spa resort is a short-term residential facility primarily providing individual services for spa goers.
+Historically, many such spas were developed at natural hot springs or sources of mineral waters.
+Such facilities provide a comprehensive program that includes spa services, physical fitness activities, healthy diet programs, and special interest programming.

-Golf resorts are resorts that cater specifically to the sport of golf, and they include access to one or more golf courses and/or clubhouses.
-Golf resorts typically provide golf packages that provide visitors with all greens and cart fees, range balls, accommodations, and meals.
+Golf resorts cater specifically to the sport of golf, and include access to one or more golf courses or clubhouses, typically providing packages that give visitors access to all greens and include cart fees, range balls, accommodation, and meals.